 Pre-packaged or traditional administration will halt all legal action against a company.
 This will also stop creditors from winding up the company and give you time to explore your options.

 An administrator (also known as an Insolvency Practitioner) will be called in to see whether the company can continue trading or be sold so that new owners can turn the company around.
 If it can’t be sold, the company will be closed down and the assets sold to cover its financial responsibilities.

-At this stage, you may also consider voluntary liquidation, which will give you time to prepare to handle obligations such as personal guarantees, redundancies, and lease terminations.
+At this stage, you may also consider voluntary liquidation, giving you time to prepare to handle obligations such as personal guarantees, redundancies, and lease terminations.

 The HMRC Time To Pay Scheme

-If your limited company is struggling to pay its taxes – such as PAYE and VAT – Her Majesty’s Revenue and Customs may accept a Time to Pay Arrangement, which will allow you to repay your debts in installments.
+If your limited company struggles to pay its taxes – such as PAYE and VAT – Her Majesty’s Revenue and Customs may accept a Time to Pay Arrangement, allowing you to repay your debts in instalments.

 What Are My Options if I Want to Close My Bankrupt Company?

 When a business finds itself in too much debt to recover through recovery procedures such as financing, administration, or a Company Voluntary Arrangement (CVA), it may be that a Creditors’ Voluntary Liquidation (CVL) is the only viable course of action.

 Liquidation is the more intrusive and more costly process, which will essentially remove any authority of a director.